Career & Higher Education

 Overview

-• Unemployment benefits, also called unemployment insurance is money that is government pays you if you lose your job through no fault of your own.
-The benefits also called payments are temporary financial assistance while you are not working.
+• Unemployment benefits, also called unemployment insurance, is money that the government pays you if you lose your job through no fault of your own.
+The benefits provide temporary financial assistance while you are looking for a new job.
+Maximum # of benefit weeks paid runs 20 weeks (MO) and 16-26 weeks (KS).

 • To apply, you must file an initial application to determine your eligibility.
 If you are deemed eligible, you will need to submit weekly claims each week.